 Moving your piano into your new home will probably require you to purchase (or rent!) a few special items.
 Because of this, it’s crucial that you ensure you have the following:

-- Piano skid board (specially important for grand pianos);
+• Piano skid board (especially important for grand pianos);

 How to Move a Piano By Yourself: Main Steps

-Still convinced on learning how to move a piano by yourself?
-Then we recommend following the highlighted steps to ensure you not only protect your piano during the move, but also yourself!
+Still convinced about learning how to move a piano by yourself?
+Then we recommend following the highlighted steps to ensure you not only protect your piano during the move but also yourself!

 1. Right Equipment